-Non-compliance whilst in the Intervention Room
+Non-compliance whilst in Back on Track

-If a pupil fails to comply with the Intervention/Internal Exclusion Room Leader, it may be necessary for the teacher to send the pupil to a member of the Leadership Team.
-Pupils who cause further disruption once isolated or refuse to enter the room may be referred for a further Internal Exclusion or Fixed Term Exclusion.
+If a pupil fails to comply with the Intervention, it may be necessary for the pupil to be sent to a member of the Leadership Team.
+Pupils who cause further disruption once isolated or refuse to enter the room may be referred for an extended period in Back on Track or a suspension (If a suspension is the outcome, then the Back on Track sanction will be completed upon their return.)